 Obtaining a Master of Arts is a very effective strategy for career advancement.
 At the master's level, the Department of Kinesiology offers options in Exercise Science, Sport Administration, and Sport Psychology, and curricular emphases in physical education.
 There are 13 graduate faculty members in the department.
 The exercise science and sport psychology labs are fully equipped with research-standard technology.
 Graduates of this program have achieved remarkable success in professional careers as well as in doctoral programs in prestigious universities.

 A degree in kinesiology can lead to very bright career prospects in health care, sports and athletics, education, and other professional avocations.

 The activity program is dynamic, diverse, rewarding, and fun.
 The focus is on quality experiences in fitness, skill, and personal development.
 Activity courses are offered in aquatics, dance, individual activities, and team sports.
 These courses are open to all students, and as many as 8 units of activity classes can be counted toward graduation (12 units for kinesiology majors).

-The facilities include a gymnasium; 12 tennis courts; a mat/gymnastics facility; a weight/cardio room; two multipurpose/dance rooms; an all-weather track; multi-purpose fields for softball, soccer, football, ultimate Frisbee, and golf; a putting green and associated sand bunkers; a swimming complex; and outdoor basketball courts.
+The facilities include a gymnasium; 12 tennis courts; a mat/gymnastics facility; a weight/cardio room; two multipurpose/dance rooms; an all-weather track; multi-purpose fields for softball, soccer, football, ultimate Frisbee, and golf; and a swimming complex.
 Modern, well-equipped instructional and research labs in exercise physiology, biomechanics, sports and exercise psychology, and athletic training are central components of the department.